futuregrid/manual/doc/source/genesis.rst

 The Linux installer is a shell script named XCG-Installer.sh encoded with the entire GenesisII package inside.
-Simply execute the shell script (./XCG-Installer in proper directory) to begin installation.
+Simply execute the shell script (./XCG-Installer in the proper directory) to begin installation.
-Follow the steps here in answering the installation questions.
+Follow the steps below to answer the installation questions.

 Windows